vuestorefront/vue-storefront/packages/core/docs/commercetools/migrate/1.3.2/index.md

 ## Changes

-In the past, call requests sent to the commercetools included customer's access token created with scopes defined in the `middleware.config.js` file.
+In the past, all requests sent to the commercetools included customer's access token created with scopes defined in the `middleware.config.js` file.
 If the customer didn't have permission to access a given resource, commercetools would return an error.
 It sounds logical - you can't access or operate the data if you don't have permission.

 Unfortunately, some operations require `manage_*` scopes.
 For example:

 - resetting user password requires `manage_customers` scope,
 - adding product reviews requires `manage_products` scope.

-Giving these permissions to the customer would allow them to access and modify customers and products in your commercetools project.
+Giving these permissions to the customer would allow them to access and modify all customers and products in your commercetools project.

-For this reason, we introduced a new key named `serverApi` in commercetools middleware configuration.
-You can use it to pass new server-specific API client credentials that middleware will use instead of those for customers for selected operations that require `manage_*` permissions.
+For this reason, we introduced a new key named `serverApi` to the commercetools middleware configuration.
+You can use it to pass new server-specific API client credentials that middleware will use instead of customers API client for selected operations that require `manage_*` permissions.

 ```javascript{11-22,25-30}
 // middleware.config.js